-- With the onslaught of imposed development discourses and practices, with limited ability to shield vulnerable local communities from their impact, we need to devise ways to mitigate the dilution of local specificities in the name of global modernity. - Build up the repository of indigenous populations and cultures, through safe networking as a tool to preserve knowledge, enhance cultural assets, including enhancing capacity for digitization of local assets. - Local governments and administrations should respect and foster free/libre and open source software (FLOSS) and promote local technologies. - Encourage appropriate, localized, eco-responsible technologies compatible with local values and that do not necessarily enforce dominant biases. - Advocate for public policies which effectively preserve local indigenous languages, with adequate planning, effective government support and supporting budget. - Effective policy is needed to support digitization of existing archives and historical records along with resource-based and economic support for researchers and technicians working on documenting and disseminating diverse local languages and cultural heritage and traditions.
-Public/state media infrastructure should join these efforts and be in condition to help implementing these goals. - Active participation of speakers in the use, documentation, dissemination and revitalization of their own languages is essential.

-IV - ADDITIONAL IDEAS FOR CONTINUATION AND BROADENING THE SCOPE

-- One of the initial efforts will be to regroup the people and entities who have been participating in the BPF dialogues. - Try to reach as many national and regional IGFs as possible on time to stimulate their organizers to consider pursuing the issues of this BPF (and others as well) in their sessions.
-This should be carried out in sync with the secretariat's facilitation activities of NRIs.
+Encourage appropriate, localized, eco-responsible technologies compatible with local values and that do not necessarily enforce dominant biases.
+Advocate for public policies which effectively preserve local indigenous languages, with adequate planning, effective government support and supporting budget.
+Effective policy is needed to support digitization of existing archives and historical records along with resource-based and economic support for researchers and technicians working on documenting and disseminating diverse local languages and cultural heritage and traditions.
+Public/state media infrastructure should join these efforts and be in condition to help implement these goals.
+Active participation of speakers in the use, documentation, dissemination and revitalization of their own languages and cultures is essential.
+IV - A ADDITIONAL IDEAS FOR CONTINUATION AND BROADENING THE SCOPE One of the initial efforts will be to regroup the people and entities who have been participating in the BPF dialogues.
+Particular attention will be given to the activities undertaken by International organizations active in these fields, which will be invited to be actively involved in the activities of the BPF throughout the year.
+Try to reach as many national and regional IGFs as possible on time to stimulate their organizers to consider pursuing the issues of this BPF (and others as well) in their sessions.
+This should be carried out in sync with the IGF Secretariat's facilitation activities of NRIs.